-By letter dated February 10, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
-The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial photography, inspections, real estate marketing, and surveys.
+By letter dated May 18, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of Mr. Kyle Weller (hereinafter petitioner or operator) for an exemption.
+The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial photography, cinematography, videography, mapping, crop surveying, and inspections.